 Canadian food is North American in its standard repertoire, as well as in its inclusion of regional dishes and seasonal harvests.
 Quebec combines North American dishes with traditional French cuisine; regional specialties include local meat and game, such as rabbit, seafood such as mussels, many local cheeses, and tempting French or maple syrup-based desserts.
 Nova Scotia offers fresh lobster, Acadian-style cod, and Scottish-influenced baked goods.
 In Western Canada, menus include hearty items such as the region’s local beef steaks and game meats such as venison.

 Quebec is the world’s largest producer of maple syrup, supplying more than 80% of the syrup consumed worldwide.
 As hard as it is for a Vermont-based company like Country Walkers to admit, it’s just as tasty as Vermont syrup.
 The Canadian classification system has three categories (1, 2, and 3) and five grades (extra light, light, medium, amber, and dark).
 For nutritional information, recipes, and interesting maple lore, visit ilovemaple.ca.

-During the months of June through September, the weather is ideal for active vacations in the Canadian Rockies, Nova Scotia, and Quebec.
+During the months of June through September, the weather is ideal for active vacations in Nova Scotia, Quebec, and Vancouver Island.
 In general, daytime temperatures range from the 60s to low 70s, with chillier nights and mornings, perhaps even around freezing in the higher elevations of western Canada.
 Occasional precipitation can occur at any time.

 U.S. citizens: Passports are required to enter Canada by air, land, or sea.
 Visas are not required for U.S. citizens.
 For more information, see travel.state.gov.